mhardcastle/pysynch/README.md

  `synchnorm` attribute which will be set to an arbitrary value unless `normalize` has been called.

-* `normalize(frequency, flux, method)`: set the synchrotron normalization by one of several possible methods using an observation of flux density `flux` at observer-frame frequency `frequency`.
+* `normalize(frequency, flux, method='METHOD')`: set the synchrotron normalization by one of several possible methods using an observation of flux density `flux` at observer-frame frequency `frequency`.